 Digital Object Identifier (DOI)

 Levitt, Michael R.; Hlubek, Randall J.; Moon, Karam; Kalani, M. Yashar; Nakaji, Peter; Smith, Kris A; Little, Andrew S; Knievel, Kerry; Chan, Jane W.; McDougall, Cameron G.; and Albuquerque, Felipe C., "Incidence and Predictors of Dural Venous Sinus Pressure Gradient in Idiopathic Intracranial Hypertension and Non-Idiopathic Intracranial Hypertension Headache Patients: Results From 164 Cerebral Venograms" (2017).
-Neurology Articles.
+Neurology.
 82.